Bellfalasch/frontend-forum/slides.md

 # <twemoji-wheelchair-symbol/> Accessibility

+## Slack-changes

 * #accessibility-code merged into #accessibility

-## Inklud is coming

-April - June we'll hire an expert a11y advisor here in Oslo.

-One full day, once a week, one team per slot, cross-disciplinary.

-Many (but not all) teams are now scheduled.
+## Expert advisor

+Inklud, experts on accessibility in Norway, is here today!
+Joining Team Builders the entire day.

+They'll return one day each week until end of June, to support our teams in Oslo.

+The expert will do a lot of hands-on testing using screen readers, keyboard navigation and other tools.
+As well as discussing WCAG rules and active laws.

+The goal is to strengthen our a11y *confidence*, and make our products more accessible in the process.

 ---
-transition: slide-left
+transition: slide-up
 ---

 # <twemoji-wheelchair-symbol/> Accessibility

 ## Accessibility Champions

-Most Oslo-teams now have champions, for Front-end and UX respectively.
+All Oslo-teams now have champions, one for Front-end and one for UX respectively.

-Plan for Denmark, Sweden and Bratislava is under construction.

-This is an added role.
-Each with this role will meet at regular intervals, and share experiences and learnings.

-They are not experts on a11y, neither am I, but with one single person per team to communicate, it will be easier to get moving.
-If they need help, it will be easier to assist.

----
-transition: slide-up
-layout: image-right
-image: /images/2024-03-13/a11y.png
----

-# <twemoji-wheelchair-symbol/> Accessibility

-## xx

-xxx
+We also have these in Denmark and Sweden, while we haven't worked out details for the Polish or Slovakian staff yet.

+Champions are not experts, but the go-to person for each team to focus on a11y and elevate questions in the bi-weekly Accessibility Champions forum.
+Here they share experiences and learnings, as well as discuss shared topics and issues.

 ---
 transition: slide-left